Poverty in Switzerland

 Poverty in Switzerland refers to people who are living in relative poverty in Switzerland.
 In 2018, 7.9% of the population or some 660,000 people in Switzerland were affected by income poverty.
 Switzerland has also a significant number of working poor, estimated at 145,000 in 2015.

 Historically, Switzerland has been a poor country, especially the Alpine regions.
 From the 17th century, incipient industrialisation brought wealth to the cities, particularly to Zürich, but rural areas remained destitute well into the 19th century, causing the peasant war in 1653, and later forcing families to emigrate both to Russia and the Americas (including to Argentina, Brazil, Canada, Chile, Guatemala, the United States, Uruguay, and Venezuela).

-In the 20th century, the economy of modern Switzerland came to establish itself among the world's most prosperous and stable, and in terms of human development index (at 0.946) Switzerland ranks second worldwide only behind Norway.
+In the 20th century, the economy of modern Switzerland came to establish itself among the world's most prosperous and stable, and in terms of human development index (at 0.962) Switzerland ranks first worldwide.
 As of 2019, Switzerland had the highest average wealth per adult, at $564,653.